dockstore/dockstore-documentation/docs/faq.rst

 Use the "Report a vulnerability" button on the upper right of this page on `GitHub <https://github.com/dockstore/dockstore/security>`_ to report security vulnerabilities.

-A helpdesk ticket on may be an option for privacy complaints or other urgent non-security matters.
+A helpdesk ticket may be an option for privacy complaints or other urgent non-security matters.
 Both options will be addressed by Dockstore administrators.
 The following steps can be taken to create a helpdesk ticket (also shown `here <https://discuss.dockstore.org/t/opening-helpdesk-tickets/1506>`_).

 1. Navigate to `Discourse <https://discuss.dockstore.org/>`_ and login.
 2. Select your profile icon, located in the top right corner of the screen.